c3g/GenPipes_Docs/docs/source/deploy/dep_options.rst

 --------------------------
 Refer to the latest `GenPipes sources <https://bitbucket.org/mugqic/genpipes/src/master/>`_ for instructions on downloading and setting up GenPipes.

-GenPipes on Compute Canada infrastructure
+GenPipes on Alliance infrastructure
 -----------------------------------------

-Researchers who have access to Compute Canada resources need not deploy GenPipes for genomic analysis.
-They can simply login and access Compute Canada servers that have pre-installed stable release of GenPipes.
-For details refer to :ref:`Accessing GenPipes deployment on Compute Canada infrastructure<docs_access_gp_pre_installed>`.
-External users who do not have access to Compute Canada data centre resources can :ref:`apply for the same<docs_access_gp_pre_installed>`.
+Researchers who have access to `Digital Research Alliance of Canada` (formerly Compute Canada) resources need not deploy GenPipes for genomic analysis.
+They can simply login and access Alliance servers that have pre-installed stable release of GenPipes.
+For details refer to :ref:`Accessing GenPipes deployment on Alliance infrastructure<docs_access_gp_pre_installed>`.
+External users who do not have access to Alliance resources can :ref:`apply for the same<docs_access_gp_pre_installed>`.

-Through a partnership with the `Compute Canada <https://www.computecanada.ca/>`_ consortium, the pipelines and third-party tools have also been configured on 6 different Compute Canada HPC centers.
-This allows any Canadian researcher to use GenPipes along with the needed computing resources by `simply applying to the consortium <https://www.computecanada.ca/research-portal/account-management/apply-for-an-account/>`_.
+Through a partnership with the `Alliance <https://alliancecan.ca/en>`_ consortium, the pipelines and third-party tools have also been configured on 6 different Alliance HPC centers.
+This allows any Canadian researcher to use GenPipes along with the needed computing resources by `simply applying to the consortium <https://alliancecan.ca/en/membership/become-member>`_.
 To ensure consistency of pipeline versions and used dependencies (such as genome references and annotation files) and to avoid discrepancy between compute sites, pipeline set-up has been centralized to 1 location, which is then distributed on a real-time shared file system: the CERN (European Organization for Nuclear Research) Virtual Machine File System `CVM FS <https://iopscience.iop.org/article/10.1088/1742-6596/396/5/052013/pdf>`_.

 GenPipes deployment on GCP
 --------------------------